Gray's monitor: Reproduction

 Details of the breeding habits of this species, certainly in the wild, are very limited due to the secretive nature of this species.
 The optimum egg-laying time for this species is known to be between July and October, when a clutch of up to 11 eggs will be laid.
 Rather than digging a nest, the most likely place for this species to lay eggs is thought to be in tree hollows, where they also spend much of their days resting.
 Young are often observed at their smallest in May to July, and as such estimates of incubation time lay at around 300 days.
 In captivity, however, incubation has been recorded over 219 days.

 Conservation

 Threats

-It is classed as vulnerable by the IUCN because most of its habitat has been destroyed over the last 60 years, and it is now thought to live in an area as small as 20,000 km2, of which only around 2,000 km2 are occupied by this species.
-It is thought that habitat destruction is not the only cause for the decreasing population trend, but that they are also still hunted for food and collected for the pet trade.
-It may be more threatened than initially estimated, since the northern population were confirmed to be of different species (V. bitatawa) in 2010.
-The range of the species has now been enclosed to the Polillo islands and the southern portions of Luzon, a very fragmented area with sparse rainforests left.
-A new assessment by the IUCN is highly recommended, as the species may be endangered or critically endangered already.
+It is classed as vulnerable by the IUCN because much of its habitat has been destroyed over the last century, and it is now thought to occupy a highly fragmented area smaller than 20000 km2.
+In addition to habitat destruction, they are threatened by hunting for food and illegal collection for the pet trade.

 In captivity

-This species is not widely kept in captivity, which is possibly partly because it is not generally bred successfully outside of the Philippines.
-This species is on display at the following zoos outside the Philippines:
+This species is regularly observed being illegally sold in the Philippine pet trade.

+Among others, this species is on display at the following zoos outside the Philippines: